-Yeong Siew Lee, a Malaysian, age 36, is the Independent Non-Executive Director of the Company and she was appointed to the Board on 5 May 2010.
-She is a member of the Audit.
-Nomination and Remuneration Committees of the Company.
+Yeong Siew Lee, a Malaysian, age 37, is the Independent Non-Executive Director of the Company and she was appointed to the Board on 5 May 2010.
+She was re-designated as the Chairman of the Audit, Nomination, Remuneration and Option Committees of the Company on 10 February 2015.
+Subsequently, she was re-designated Senior Independent Non-Executive Director on 13 February 2015.
 She obtained her Bachelor of Science (Honours) degree in Accounting and Finance from University of Wales College, Newport, United Kingdom in 2001 and obtained her professional degree in Association of Chartered Certified Accountants, United Kingdom in 2004.
 She is a chartered accountant and is currently a member of the Malaysian Institute of Accountants (MIA).
-She began her career with GHL Systems Berhad ("GHL"), a company listed on the Main Market of Bursa Securities, as an Assistant Accountant in 2003 and moved up the ranks and became Head/ Assistant General Manager of Finance in 2008 to supervise the company's local and overseas accounting teams.
+She began her career with GHL Systems Berhad ("GHL"), a company listed on the Main Market of Bursa Securities, as an Assistant Accountant in 2003 and moved up the ranks and become Head/Assistant General Manager of Finance in 2008 to supervise the company's local and overseas accounting teams.
 She left GHL in August 2009 to venture into business in the consumer industry and was working as a finance adviser for SMR HR Group Sdn Bhd.
-Beside that Ms Yeong is recently sit on the board of Bright Packaging Industry Berhad.
+Besides that Ms Yeong is recently sit on the board of Bright Packaging Industry Berhad and Sersol Berhad.

-Ms. Yeong does not have any family relationship with any Directors and/or major shareholders of the Company or any conflict of interest in any business arrangement involving the Company.
+Ms Yeong does not have any family relationship with any Directors and/or major shareholders of the Company or any conflict of interest in any business arrangement involving the Company.
 She has had no conviction for any offences within the past ten (10) years.
 Her details of attendance at the Board of Directors' Meeting are set out in the Statements on Corporate Governance.